Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 1. In Azure Cloud Shell, create a device in IoT Hub with the following command.

-> Note that the Azure Function assumes the --device-id matches the --twin-id created when a Twin is initialized.
+> [!Note] The Azure Function assumes the --device-id matches the --twin-id created when a Twin is initialized.

     ```azurecli
     az iot hub device-identity create --device-id GrindingStep --hub-name $dtname -g $rgname